ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

 binaries with the `pat_run` utility. `pat_run` delivers profiling information for codes that cannot easily be rebuilt.
 To use `pat_run`:

-1. Load the `perfotools-base` module if it is not already loaded
+1. Load the `perftools-base` module if it is not already loaded

     `module load perftools-base`